reginapizza/origami-image-service/README.md

 We've outlined some common issues that can occur in the running of the Image Service:

+### Requesting a PNG but being returned a JPG, why is that?

+When a png image is requested, and the requested image has no alpha channel (no transparency in the image), a jpg is instead returned because it will have a smaller filesize.

 ### I need to purge an image

 Please read the [purging documentation](https://www.ft.com/__origami/service/image/v2/docs/purge) on the website.